SEP-1 is a Quality Measure issued by CMS, stipulating a protocol for the treatment of severe sepsis or septic shock patients.

 Sepsis is life-threatening organ dysfunction caused by the body’s aggressive response to severe, blood-borne infection, which can lead to tissue damage, organ failure, and death.
 Septic shock is a perfusion emergency associated with hypotension and hypoperfusion1,2.

-- Every year, severe sepsis strikes more than 1 million Americans3
+- Every year, severe sepsis strikes more than 1.7 million Americans.3

-- The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in US hospitals, costing more than $20 billion in 20117.
+- The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in U.S. hospitals, costing more than $24 billion in 2013.
+6

 - Based on the results of three major clinical studies (ProCESS, ARISE and ProMISE), leading organizations have updated their sepsis management guidelines: